1-Sentence-Summary: I Will Teach You To Be Rich helps you save money on autopilot while allowing yourself to spend guilt-free on the things you enjoy.

 Rich Dad Poor Dad teaches you the investor mindset, once you’re ready to invest.
 I Will Teach You To Be Rich teaches those who aren’t.
 There’s plenty of great starting points in this book, for those who struggle with swiping their magic credit card too often and have no clue about saving, let alone investing.

 I like that the book makes room for spending on what you enjoy, and eliminating temptations by simply automating as much as possible.
 Whatever’s left you can spend however you want.
-The summary is short and to the point, but of course stripped the humor out of the book, so if you like the summary, go for the book.
+It’s quite a funny book too, go for it!

 Who would I recommend the I Will Teach You To Be Rich summary to?